gnikonorov/bog/README.md

   * `$BOG_LOG_TO_FILE`: Logs output to a file
   * `$BOG_LOG_TO_BOTH`: Logs output to `STDOUT`/`STDERR`, and also to a file

-### Logging file names
+### Log file names

-Bog allows you to specify the path of a file to write to.
+Bog allows you to specify the name of a file to write to.
 To specify a filename:
 * `bog_set_log_file "my_log_file.log"`

-By default, the file used is `bog.log`
+By default, the file used is `bog.log`.
+Do not use this function to specify a log file path.
+If you would like to specify a path, please see the `Log directory` section directly below.

+### Log directory

+Bog allows you to specify the directory in which to store logs.
+If you do not specify a value, `.` ( the current directory ) is used.
+You may specify any valid folder structure the process will have write access to.

+A flag may be passed to indicate you wish to create any necessary folders.
+By default, no folders are created.

+To specify a log directory and not create any folders:
+* `bog_set_log_directory "/dir/not/created/if/dne" 0`
+* `bog_set_log_directory "/dir/not/created/if/dne"`

+To specify a log directory and create all needed subfolders:
+* `bog_set_log_directory "/dir/created/if/dne" 1`
+* `bog_set_log_directory "/dir/created/if/dne" peat`
+* `bog_set_log_directory "/dir/created/if/dne" marsh`

 ### Log entry format